CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9D - Solar Eclipses.md

 ```math
 m = p\pm l
 ```
-Where the top sign is for external contacts and the bottom is for internal contacts.\
+Where the top sign is for external contacts and the bottom is for internal contacts, and we use the *absolute value* of $l$ (because it is used as a distance here, the umbral shadow must also be written positive here).\
 Therefore, at contacts, we have:
 ```math
 \begin{align}